-Level 1 reportable force involves low levels of force that could reasonably cause transitory pain but do not result in injury or complaint of injury or pain, and also includes the display of firearms, the pointing of firearms, and the pointing of certain intermediate weapons.
+Level 1 reportable force involves using low levels of force that are could reasonably expected to cause transitory pain or injury but do not result in injury or complaint of injury or pain, and also includes the display of firearms, the pointing of firearms, and the pointing of certain intermediate weapons.
 Level 1 types of force include:

-- Displaying a firearm when engaged with any subject. - Pointing a firearm at a person. - Pointing an impact projectile launcher at a person. - Performing a CEW warning alert, when engaged with a subject. - Pointing a CEW at a person. - Laser painting a person with a CEW or other weapon or device. - Pointing a hand-held chemical aerosol at a subject. - Pressure point compliance techniques. - Joint manipulations (including wristlocks, armbars, etc.). - Weaponless defense techniques such as shoves. - Body weight to pin. - Control pressure. - Using an authorized or improvised tool to push a subject without striking (such as a baton pushes and baton shoves). - Any other use of force that does not rise to a level 2 reportable force or level 3 reportable force.
+- •\\\\Displaying or pointing a firearm when engaged with any subject. - Pointing a firearm at a person. - Pointing an less-lethalimpact projectile launcher when engaged with a subjectat a person. - Performing a CEW warning alert, when engaged with a subject. - Pointing a CEW at a person. - Laser painting a person with a CEW or other weapon or device. - Pointing a hand-held chemical aerosol at a subject. - Pointing a taser or conducted electronic/energy weapon (CEW), using a CEW to conduct a warning arc, and laser painting with a CEW, when engaged with a subject.

+- Pressure point compliance techniques. - Joint manipulations (including wWristlocks, armbars, etc. and joint manipulation techniques). - Weaponless strikes other than strikes to the head or neck. - Weaponless defense techniques such as push-aways, holds or slapsas shoves. - Body weight to pin. - Takedowns and leg sweeps. - Control pressure while handcuffing. - Using an Aauthorized or improvised tool to push a subject without striking (such as a baton pushes and baton shoves). - Any other use of force that does not rise to a level 2 reportable force or level 3 reportable use of force.